 Westerly, and the surrounding communities, warmly roll out the welcome mats for summer visitors.
 Beyond the wonderful beaches, the area offers a selection of activities and attractions for visitors to fill their days, such as a visit to downtown Westerly’s The Eagle’s Nest where one-of-a-kind gifts can be purchased.
 If looking for gifts with some history to them, why not pop into one of the antique shops which are filled with interesting items from bygone eras?

 The area restaurants are many, each having their own distinct charm and ambiance.
 Visitors can mix it up and eat at different place each night during their visit.
 One night try American, the next Mexican, and then Thai or Italian.
-For a delicious and quick lunch try the Bean Counter, right at the Pawcatuck bridge.
-They have the best BLTs on the planet!
+For a delicious and quick lunch try the Malted Barley or Bridge, right at the Pawcatuck bridge.
+Both have delicious food!

-To add a little creative culture into the day why not peruse downtown’s Artists Cooperative Gallery, and then walk next door to the Twisted Vine for a glass of wine or stroll across the street to Amigos Taqueria y Tequila for a meal?
+To add a little creative culture into the day why not peruse downtown’s Artists Cooperative Gallery, and then walk down the street to the Perks & Corks for a glass of wine or stroll across the street to Amigos Taqueria y Tequila for a meal?

 One great thing about the downtown area is that you can just park and stroll, visiting shops and enjoying all sorts of cuisine, as well as the beautiful and cherished Wilcox Park, the Victorian Strolling Park which sits right behind the big gold Westerly Library building – a great place to stroll after a hearty lunch.